clokep/clokep.github.io/content/articles/adding-an-auxiliary-audio-input-to-2005-subaru-outback.rst

 * Drill with 1/4" drill bit and a 1/2" spade bit (plus some smaller sized drill bits for pilot holes)

-Anyway, once you have the radio out you can disassembly it down to it's bare components.
+Anyway, once you have the radio out you can disassemble it down to it's bare components.
 (It is held together with a bunch of screws and tabs, I took pictures along each step of the way to ensure I could put it back together.)